aryarm/as_analysis/Snakefiles/README.counts.md

 ## Running the counts pipeline on its own
 Make sure to download [WASP](https://github.com/bmvdgeijn/WASP) before running the pipeline.
 In your config file, you must specify the path to the directory in which you downloaded it.

-Unless using `--use-conda`, you must also download several R dependencies manually.
+If you don't provide the `--use-conda` option, you must also download several R dependencies manually.
 The full list of these packages is at the top of the [find_imbalance.r](https://github.com/aryam7/as_analysis/blob/master/scripts/find_imbalance.r) script.

 When calling [Snakemake](http://snakemake.readthedocs.io/en/stable/getting_started/installation.html), use options `-s` and `--configfile` to specify the location of the Snakefile and its corresponding config file.
 We also recommend using the `--use-conda` option to let Snakemake [handle all dependencies](http://snakemake.readthedocs.io/en/latest/snakefiles/deployment.html#integrated-package-management) of the pipeline.